GNOME/gimp/plug-ins/script-fu/test/tests/readme.md

 The test scripts are intended to be portable across platforms and robust to changes in the test scripts.
+When testing error conditions (using assert-error) the testing framework compares expected prefix of error messages with actual error messages.
-To do that requires that TinyScheme be built without the compile option to display file and line number in error messages.
+To do that requires either that TinyScheme be built without the compile option to display file and line number in error messages,
-Since file paths change across platforms, and since the test scripts should not reference line numbers.
+OR that TinyScheme puts details such as line number as the suffix of error message.

+In other words, the testing of error conditions is not exact, only a prefix of the error message is compared.
+When you are writing such a test, write an expected error string that is a prefix that omits details.

 In libscriptfu/tinyscheme/scheme.h :
 ```